Alberta CAEC Test

 • Colleges and universities

-The exam includes five separate subtests, which can be taken individually:
+The exam includes five separate subtests, which can be taken individually.
+They cover the academic subject areas of:

 1. Science